 (1980) Dir.
 Lucio Fulci

-***1/2 / Amazon Image - ADespite its unconvincing and excessive gore and gross-ours, City of the Living Dead is a strangely beautiful film, thanks especially to a great HD transfer: the darkness seems to stretch inward to the infinite; it occurs almost all at night or late afternoon and each scene is lit for maximum moody October night eeriness.
+***1/2 / Amazon Image - ADespite its excessive gore and gross-outs (including open mouths full of food, rotting carcasses covered with pink worms, muddy offal rubbed in faces, and maggot storms, City of the Living Dead is a strangely beautiful film, thanks especially to a great HD transfer.
+Daytime exteriors can run to milky but the darkness seems to stretch inward to the infinite and is deeply lovely; most of the film occurs almost all at night or late afternoon and each interior is lit for maximum inward-looking eeriness.
 The ground is ever laden with billowing fog, the night courses jet-black (no 'day for night' balderdash here) and the hair of the ladies is wondrously loose, auburn and backlit so it glows with an unerring luster.

 On the fourth or fifth viewing it gets no easier to unravel, especially when marveling on the weird web of sexy relationships and inappropriateness going on in the lives of Dunwich's residents.
-For example: Gerry's girlfriend Emily (Antonella Interlenghi) is far too young for him, was probably once a patient (how unprofessional!) and even barges in on his session with sultry Janet Agren, only to have her self-deprecatingly dismiss her own dreams as just 'daddy issues,' all just so Emily can cancel her date with himsas she decides she has to (for some unknown reason) to go check on 'Bob,' (Giovanni Lombardo Radice) a deranged sex addict derelict who lives in a hovel on the outskirts of town.
-Somehow or other she thinks she must barge in on a session of psychoanalysis, and break up a date all just to pose seductively (and uninvitedly) on Bob's rotted mattress, only for him--all pale and red-eyed in fear of some disembodied moaning monster-- to push her down as he spring away, so whatever it is takes her instead of him.
+For example: Gerry's girlfriend Emily (Antonella Interlenghi) is far too young for him, was probably once a patient (how unprofessional!) and even barges in on his session with sultry Janet Agren (who self-deprecatingly dismisses her own dreams as just 'daddy issues) because she has to (for some unknown reason) to go check on 'Bob,' (Giovanni Lombardo Radice) a deranged sex addict derelict who lives in a hovel on the outskirts of town.
+Somehow or other she thinks she must barge in on a session of psychoanalysis, and break up a date. all just to pose seductively (and uninvitedly) on Bob's rotted mattress, only for him--all pale and red-eyed in fear of some disembodied moaning monster-- to push her down as he spring away, so whatever it is takes her instead of him.
 Talk about nightmare logic!
-Why the frickin' hell would she head off into this dump to visit a deranged sex offender on his filthy mattress in the dark of an autumnal night?
+Why the frickin' hell would she head off into this dump to visit a deranged sex offender on his filthy mattress in the dark of an autumnal night, unexpected and uninvited?
 If you have an answer, you must be lost in a vivid REM cycle.

 Third Feature Option: